 Summer Research Opportunities

 Students can gain valuable laboratory and professional experience by engaging in research projects with Penn State geosciences faculty.
-Supported by the Summer Research Opportunity Program (SROP), students will pursue a research project of their own or join an on-going project, learning laboratory and/or modeling techniques and methods and using advanced instrumentation.
+Supported by the Bushveld Intrusion - AfricaArray Research Experience for Undergraduates, students will pursue a research project of their own or join an on-going project, learning laboratory and/or modeling techniques and methods and using advanced instrumentation.

-The summer experience concludes with the SROP symposium which features student presentations.
+The summer experience concludes with a symposium which features student presentations.

 How to Apply

-The SROP program is sponsored by the National Science Foundation and Penn State.
+The REU program is sponsored by the National Science Foundation and Penn State.

 To sustain and build a community of undergraduate geoscientists, AfricaArray offers participants monthly interactive Web seminars on topics that range from research and technical presentations to graduate school admission procedures.
 Career development workshops also are offered.